15-day Motorcycle Adventure

 Bikes, Accommodation and Emergency Info

-The Honda Africa Twin 750 is an excellent all-round motorcycle that can handle anything that Africa presents us.
+We operate a fleet of 8 Honda Africa Twin CRF1000 and 6 classic Africa Twin XRV750 motorcycles.
+These are excellent all-round bikes that can handle anything that Africa presents us.
 Strong, reliable and fun to ride, our bikes are fully owned and expertly maintained.
-Read more about our fleet here

 The Honda Africa Twins were everything a person could need to travel the rugged terrain.
 I own a BMW F800gs, and was still blown away by the maneuverability of the AT and it’s ability to tackle a variety of conditions.
 Andrew’s knowledge of the mechanical aspect of the bike and riding expertise provided a completely worry free traveling experience."